OrelsProjects/stripe-guard/public/blogs/mitigate-webhook-failures.md

 ---

 ## Introduction
 Stripe webhooks are a vital part of payment processing, enabling seamless communication between Stripe and your application.
 However, webhook failures can disrupt operations, causing missed payment notifications, subscription mismanagement, and potential customer churn.

 This guide outlines best practices to prevent and mitigate webhook failures, ensuring your Stripe webhooks stay reliable and effective.
-Plus, we'll demonstrate how these practices integrate with process.env.NEXT_PUBLIC_APP_NAME, your go-to solution for monitoring payment-critical webhooks.
+Plus, we’ll demonstrate how these practices integrate with `process.env.NEXT_PUBLIC_APP_NAME`, your go-to solution for monitoring payment-critical webhooks.

 ---

 ## Common Causes of Webhook Failures
 Before diving into mitigations, let’s explore the typical culprits behind webhook failures:

-1. **Dead or Idle Endpoints**: Webhooks pointing to outdated or inactive URLs result in Stripe retrying the delivery, which both Stripe and monitoring systems like process.env.NEXT_PUBLIC_APP_NAME flag as failures.
+1. **Dead or Idle Endpoints**
-2. **Timeouts**: If your endpoint takes too long to respond, Stripe considers it a failure.
+2. **Timeouts**
-3. **Security Misconfigurations**: Missing or invalid webhook signing secrets can lead to rejected requests.
+3. **Security Misconfigurations**
-4. **Code Errors**: Bugs or unhandled exceptions in your webhook handler can return 4xx or 5xx responses.
+4. **Code Errors**
-5. **Rate Limits**: High webhook traffic might overwhelm your server, causing failures.
+5. **Rate Limits**

 ---